vtexdocs/dev-portal-content/docs/vtex-io/Store Framework Apps/pixel-apps/vtex-yotpo.md

 - **Yotpo App Key**: Enter the app key that you have received from Yotpo's admin interface.
 - **Use Reference Id**: Check this box if you wish to use the product's reference id rather than its product id to link the product to its reviews.

-:warning: This app fills the standard VTEX review blocks with content using abstract interfaces from `vtex.product-review-interfaces` .
+> ⚠️ This app fills the standard VTEX review blocks with content using abstract interfaces from `vtex.product-review-interfaces` .

 The **VTEX review blocks** are:

 - `"product-reviews"`: This block can be added to the product page (`store.product`).
 It renders the main Yotpo widget which lists any reviews or answered questions for the product being viewed as well as a form to add a new review or ask a new question.